 Gradient descent is an algorithm for minimizing a differentiable function by taking repeated steps in the direction that decreases it most locally.
-If you are searching for "what is gradient descent," the core idea is simple: compute the slope, move a little downhill, and repeat.
+Use it when you can compute a derivative or gradient but an exact closed-form minimum is unavailable or too expensive, which is the usual situation in large-scale optimization and machine learning.

-It is widely used in calculus-based optimization and in machine learning.
-The method works best when you can compute a derivative or gradient and choose a learning rate that is small enough to stay stable but large enough to make progress.
+The procedure is short to state: compute the slope, move a little downhill, and repeat.
+The method works best when you can compute the gradient and choose a learning rate that is small enough to stay stable but large enough to make progress.

 In one variable, the update rule is